 What causes Kawasaki disease?

 There seems to be some genetic tendency that increases the risk of developing the condition.
 For example, parents of children with Kawasaki disease are more likely to have had the condition themselves during childhood.
-Also, brothers and sisters of children with Kawasaki disease have an increased risk of developing the condition.
+Also, brothers and sisters have an increased risk of developing the condition.
 So, a theory is that affected children may have a genetic make-up that makes them 'overreact' to a common viral infection that does not cause problems in most children.

-Without treatment, about 1 in 5 children who have Kawasaki disease develop inflammation of the blood vessels to the heart (coronary arteries).
-This can cause a swelling of a section of an artery, which is called an aneurysm.
+Without treatment, up to 1 in 4 children who have Kawasaki disease develop inflammation of the blood vessels to the heart (coronary arteries).
+This can cause a swelling of a section of a coronary artery, which is called an aneurysm.

 A coronary artery aneurysm usually causes no symptoms.
 Over time it often goes away and the artery returns to normal.
 However, the wall of an aneurysm is weakened and abnormal.
 Serious problems may develop in some children with an aneurysm.
 The most serious is that a clot (thrombosis) may develop in the aneurysm.
 The muscle of the heart is supplied with oxygen, carried in the blood of these arteries.
 If a clot develops, the muscle does not get enough oxygen.
 The heart muscle can then be damaged, causing a heart attack.
 Currently less than 1 in 100 children with Kawasaki disease die of heart problems.

-An aneurysm can be detected by a heart scan (an echocardiogram).
+An aneurysm can be detected by a heart scan (an echocardiogram, or echo).
 If an aneurysm does occur, it starts to develop a week or more after the fever and other acute symptoms begin.
 Treatment within 10 days of symptoms starting often prevents an aneurysm developing.
-This is why it is important to diagnose and treat Kawasaki disease in the early stages of the illness.

 The aneurysm of a coronary artery is caused by inflammation of the artery (a 'vasculitis').
-This can occur in other arteries in various parts of the body - but is very rare.
+This swelling can occur in other arteries in various parts of the body, causing aneurysms elsewhere - but this is very rare.
 Various other rare problems have also been reported in some children with Kawasaki disease.